-This page is a database of Canadian dead houses, and will be updated regularly, as more information and locations are uncovered.
-Stay tuned!
+This page is a database of Canadian dead houses, and will be updated regularly, as this research is ongoing.
+Stay tuned, and please get in touch if you know about a dead house that isn’t on my list, octagonal or not!

 Octagonal Dead Houses – Ontario

 A unique architectural feature in Ontario, octagonal (8-sided) dead houses were build across southwestern Ontario throughout the mid-late 19th century.
 Most of these structures have since been turned into tool storage sheds, and we are finding the locations of more and more every day.
-While previous research I’ve found stated that only 4-5 survive today, the list just keeps on growing!
+While earlier documentation stated that only 4-5 survive today, so far I’ve identified 11 examples with the help of friends and colleagues.

 - Queensville Cemetery Dead House, Queensville. (date unknown)